Malachite

 submerged by the lava lake) the molten lava

-lava crust subsided and broke in to the surface
+crust subsided and broke in to the surface you see

-you see today.
-There are still active steam vents
+today.
+There are still active steam vents on the

 The road was closed by the lava flow in 2003.

-You can also visit green beaches (olivine) and
+can also visit green beaches (olivine) and white

 Vegetation is slowly returning to the lava flows.